ntls-io/ntc-smart-contract-mvp/README.md

    --foreign-asset $CONTRIB_ID \
 ```

-#### Update data package
+### Update data package

-transaction to update the data package of the smart contract, only executed from creators address
+Transaction to update the data package of the smart contract, only executed from creators address
 ```txt
 goal app call \
  --app-id $APP_ID \